bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_translation_language_choices()

-   Return the translation language choices.
+   Return the :term:`translation language` choices.

    Returns the list of languages from the settings removing the :term:`default language` code and adding an empty one.

-   :return: The translation language choices.
+   :return: The :term:`translation language` choices.
    :rtype: list(tuple(str, str))
-   :raise ValueError: If the :term:`default language` code is not specified in
+   :raise ValueError: If the :term:`default language` code is not supported.
-       the :data:`~django.conf.settings.LANGUAGES` setting.

    Considering this setting: